 The principal therapeutic action of oxycodone hydrochloride is analgesia.
-Although the precise mechanism of the analgesic action is unknown, specific CNS opioid receptors for process increations of the analysis action is unknown, specific exists option receptors for endogenous compounds with oxycodone hydrochloride-like activity have been identified throughout the brain and spinal cord and are likely to play a role in the expression and perception of analgesic effects.
+Although the precise mechanism of the analgesic action is unknown, specific CNS opioid receptors for endogenous compounds with oxycodone hydrochloride-like activity have been identified throughout the brain and spinal cord and are likely to play a role in the expression and perception of analgesic effects.
 In common with other opioids, oxycodone hydrochloride causes respiratory depression, in part by a direct effect on the brainstem respiratory centers.
-Oxycodone and related opioids depress the cough reflex by direct effect on the cough center in the medulla.
-Oxycodone causes miosis, even in total darkness.
+Oxycodone and depression, in part by a direct effect on the mainstein respiratory centers.
+Oxycodone a related opioids depress the cough reflex by direct effect on the cough center in the medulla Oxycodone causes miosis, even in total darkness.